tdilauro/Simplified-wiki/ContentSources.md

+# Misc leftovers from 4/16 meeting

+* Talk to Heather McCormack, community manager for 3M, she knows Wattpad, Smashwords, etc.
+* Online periodicals: Medium, Matter, Atavist, Byliner, LongReads
+* Talk to Contra Costa about their acquisition design.
+Can we send them usage signals and get quality signals in return?
+* KUALI-OLE

-## DRM-encrypted books
+## Paid books

-3M, Overdrive, and Axis 360 are the main vendors of DRM-encrypted ebooks.
+3M, Overdrive, and Axis 360 are the main vendors of DRM-encrypted paid ebooks.
 Each has a custom API that covers more or less the same ground.
 [Server-Side Design](https://github.com/NYPL/iOS-Reader/wiki/ServerSideDesign) has a back-to-back comparison of 3M, Overdrive, and Axis 360 when it comes to the integration features we care about.
 I won't go into the details here.

 ### Overdrive